graphql/graphql-spec/CONTRIBUTING.md

 principles*, or failed to meet the entrance criteria to become a *proposal*.
 A *proposal* may become *rejected* for similar reasons as well as if it fails to reach consensus or loses the confidence of its *champion*.
-Likewise a *draft* may encounter unforseen issues during implementions which cause it to lose consensus or the confidence of its *champion*.
+Likewise a *draft* may encounter unforeseen issues during implementations which cause it to lose consensus or the confidence of its *champion*.

 RFCs which have lost a *champion* will not be *rejected* immediately, but may